Nrutrino/thesis_template/README.md

 # thesis_template
-This is a thesis template for the PhD students of University of Nottingham
+This is a thesis template for the PhD students of University of Nottingham.